Performed with late Padma Bhushan Ustad Rashid Khan. An empanelled artist in ICCR, Govt. of India.

-Percussionist/Tabla player - Professional Musician
+Percussionist/Tabla player - Professional Music.

 Teacher - Tabla

-Unmesh is an alum of St. Xavier’s Collegiate School, Kolkata and a recipient of the CCRT Scholarship for Young Musicians.
-He has a keen interest in fusion music, Carnatic rhythm, and challenging taalas and nadais.
+Unmesh is an alum of St. Xavier’s Collegiate School, Kolkata, and a recipient of the CCRT Scholarship for Young Musicians.
+He is deeply interested in fusion music, Carnatic rhythm, and challenging Taals and Nadais.
 Unmesh endeavors to infuse interest and respect for this traditional art form in the hearts and minds of all his students.